thinktandem/platform-tika/README.md

 ## Using as a reference

 You can also use this repository as a reference for your own Drupal projects, and borrow whatever code is needed.
-The most important parts are the `.platform.app.yaml` file, the `.platform` directory, and the changes made to `settings.php`.
+The most important parts are the [`.platform.app.yaml`](/.platform.app.yaml) file and the [`.platform`](/.platform) directory.

+Also see:

+* [`settings.php`](/web/sites/default/settings.php) - The customized `settings.php` file works for both Platform.sh and local development, setting only those values that are needed in both.
+You can add additional values as documented in `default.settings.php` as desired.
+* [`settings.platformsh.php`](/web/sites/default/settings.platformsh.php) - This file contains Platform.sh-specific code to map environment variables into Drupal configuration.
+You can add to it as needed.
+See [the documentation](https://docs.platform.sh/frameworks/drupal8.html) for more examples of common snippets to include here.
+* [`scripts/platformsh`](/scripts/platformsh) - This directory contains our update script to keep this repository in sync with the Drupal Composer project.
+It may be safely ignored or removed.

 ## Managing a Drupal site built with Composer

 Once the site is installed, there is no difference between a site hosted on Platform.sh and a site hosted anywhere else.
 It's just Composer.
 See the [Drupal documentation](https://www.drupal.org/node/2404989) for tips on how best to leverage Composer with Drupal 8.

 ## How does this starter kit differ from vanilla Drupal from Drupal.org?